Sye Raa Narasimha Reddy Worldwide Box Office Collections (Day 3): Chiranjeevi's Film Makes An Impact

 Overseas Box Office Update

 Sye Raa Narasimha Reddy has made a decent impact at the overseas box office.
-Its Day 3 collections are likely to be around Rs 50 Lakh.
+Its Day 3 collections are likely to be around Rs 50 lakh.

 The Way Ahead...

-Sye Raa Narasimha Reddy has impressed most critics with its griping visuals and intense presentation.
-As such, the WOM is positive, which help the film grow over the weekend.
+Sye Raa Narasimha Reddy has impressed most critics with its gripping visuals and intense presentation.
+As such, the WOM is positive, which might help the film grow over the weekend.
 The film, however, might face competition from Gopichand's Chanakaya, slated to release today (October 5).
 Either way, the next few days are crucial for Sye Raa Narasimha Reddy as they might determine its fate.